fieldgram/hay-description-specification/docs/field-test.md

   <summary>More information</summary>
   <p>Many producers of goods ranging from foods to medicines to industrial equipment employ the concept of a defined "lot" of a given product for quality control, assurance, and traceability purposes.
 We define "lot discipline" as the regular, commercial practice of identifying and segregating goods by defined lots.

   The production, marketing, and purchase of hay traceable to defined lots is a beneficial practice with broad scientific and agronomic support.
 A single lot of hay is "forage taken from the same farm, field, and cut under uniform conditions within a 48-hour time period.
 A lot can represent several truck or wagon loads, but all the forage should have been harvested and stored under identical conditions."
-We adopt this definition from the sidebar on page 10 of Understanding Forage Quality (see citation for "Ball" in the reference section below), but note that it appears in substantially the same form in numerous academic and agricultural extension service publications.
+We adopt this definition from the sidebar on page 10 of Understanding Forage Quality (Ball et al., 2001), but note that it appears in substantially the same form in numerous academic and agricultural extension service publications.

   This field may be implemented as a boolean data type, with "true" representing the seller's affirmation that hay he offers to the market is traceable to a single lot as defined.
 At some point in the future, should lot discipline become commonplace in the hay market, it may be sensible for this affirmation to be a default value of the product definition.
 In such case, sellers representing their hay in accordance with the standard description model would implicitly affirm that the hay they offer to the market is traceable by lot as such term is then defined.